Spac3e/gmod-animations/README.md

 This is animations base what allow you to set models anim type and use model, playermodel with set anim class, model with set anim class = playermodel with npc anims!
 Animations base ported from  [Helix](https://github.com/nebulouscloud/helix)

+You can use other addons for fix overwatch and metrocop's pistol/ar2 animations

 How to use:

 1. Don't be stupid